 Salt Lick is a tiny city located in the state of Kentucky.
 With a population of 248 people and just one neighborhood, Salt Lick is the 377th largest community in Kentucky.

-Salt Lick is a blue-collar town, with 40.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Salt Lick is generally considered to be a blue-collar town.
+40.63% of the Salt Lick workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Salt Lick is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Salt Lick who work in office and administrative support (29.17%), sales jobs (13.54%), and architecture and engineering (9.38%).

-Telecommuters are a relatively large percentage of the workforce: 11.58% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Salt Lick telecommute to their jobs.
+Overall, about 11.58% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Salt Lick is that it can take a long time to commute to work.
 In Salt Lick, the average commute to work is 31.64 minutes, which is quite a bit higher than the national average.

-Being a small city, Salt Lick does not have a public transit system used by locals to get to and from work.
+Salt Lick is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Salt Lick who are college-educated is close to the national average for all communities of 21.84%: 18.83% of the adults in Salt Lick have a bachelor's degree or advanced degree.
+The education level of Salt Lick citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.83% of adults 25 and older in Salt Lick have a college degree.

 The people who call Salt Lick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salt Lick residents report their race to be White, followed by Asian.
 Important ancestries of people in Salt Lick include German, English, Irish, Polish, and Dutch.